otonashixav/try-nano/en/index.md

 ### Get Nano

-You need Nano to try Nano.
 Here are some faucets fueled by donations that give out small amounts of Nano for free:

 * [nano-faucet.org](https://nano-faucet.org/)
 * [freenanofaucet.com](https://www.freenanofaucet.com/)

-Click on `Receive`, copy the address of your account and enter it at either faucet to receive Nano!
+In your wallet, click on Receive, then copy your address and enter it at either faucet to receive Nano!

 ### Send Nano